Classic Car Transport

 The Classic Car Buyer

 Purchasing a classic car is generally a detailed project.
 First off most potential buyers already have some idea of what they are looking for.
 They might go in looking for a specific company such as a Packard or perhaps a specific model like Corvette or Thunderbird.
 Many times they will look at a specific genre of vehicles such as muscle cars, roadsters or hot-rods.
-The potential buyer may also only wants something with certain mileage or features.
+The potential buyer may also only want something with certain mileage or features.
 Ultimately the car that is chosen more often than not will be sold out of a different state.
 There’s a slim chance the local Chevy dealership is carrying the 1968 Camaro z28 that John from Dallas has fallen in love with.
 Majority of the classic car transports we handle are due to out-of-state purchases.

 As with exotic cars, often times the best places to find unique classic cars is at the auction houses, especially if it’s a rare vehicle.
 The top of the line cars will usually be sold at the well known auctions across the country.
 Barret-Jackson for example has branches in Scottsdale, Palm Beach, Reno and Las Vegas, they auction classic and exotic cars of all types, collectors can buy anything from a 1967 Pontiac Firebird to a Fangio’s 1954 Mercedes-Benz grand prix car – if they have a cool $30 million spare that is!